MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/02-implement-manage-repositories-using-github.md

 In this exercise, you will fork a Git repo and manage it by using GitHub.

 > **Important:** The GitHub Copilot for pull request feature usage is completely optional.
 To use this feature, you must be a member of an enterprise with a **Copilot Enterprise subscription**.
 You can skip the steps that involve the GitHub Copilot for pull request feature if you don't have access to it.
+If you want to know more about the GitHub Copilot for pull request feature, refer to [About Copilot pull request summaries](https://docs.github.com/en/enterprise-cloud@latest/copilot/github-copilot-enterprise/copilot-pull-request-summaries/about-copilot-pull-request-summaries).

 > **Note:** You created a new repo in the first lab of our course.
 In this lab, you will start by forking an existing repo.
 A fork is a repository that shares code and visibility settings with an existing upstream repository.
 This approach is frequently used when developing updates to open-source projects or in scenarios where write access to the upstream repository is not available.
 For more information, refer to [Working with forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks).